 ETRADE Bank, including its subsidiary ETRADE Savings Bank, relies on bank cash and deposits for liquidity needs.
 Management believes that within deposits, sweep deposits are of particular importance as they are a stable source of liquidity for ETRADE Bank.
-We have the ability to generate liquidity in the form of additional deposits by raising the yield on our customer deposit products.
-Sweep deposits on our balance sheet as of March 31, 2018 increased \$0.2 billion compared to December 31, 2017.
-We utilize our sweep deposit platform to efficiently manage our balance sheet size.
+The vast majority of ETRADE Bank's liquidity is invested in securities backed by the US government or its agencies, representing highly liquid securities with low credit risk.

-We may utilize wholesale funding sources for short-term liquidity and contingency funding requirements.
+We may also utilize wholesale funding sources for short-term liquidity and contingency funding requirements.
 Our ability to borrow these funds is dependent upon the continued availability of funding in the wholesale borrowings market.
 In addition, we can borrow from the Federal Reserve Bank of Richmond's discount window to meet short-term liquidity requirements, although it is not viewed as a primary source of funding.
-At March 31, 2018, ETRADE Bank had \$5.4 billion and \$0.7 billion in additional collateralized borrowing capacity with the FHLB and the Federal Reserve Bank of Richmond, respectively.
+At June 30, 2018, ETRADE Bank had \$5.1 billion and \$0.7 billion in collateralized borrowing capacity with the FHLB and the Federal Reserve Bank of Richmond, respectively.